 The panel discussion drew on a variety of conflicts, ranging from that which was inherent in the very term ‘Dalit’ to the lived experiences of Dalit women, thereby providing the audience with an interesting lens to locate caste politics through.
 The panel drew on a multiplicity of perspectives and addressed deeply significant yet often marginalised issues of caste in a session that put aside majoritarian politics to discuss and deliberate upon those facets of caste that society so often turns a blind eye to.

-Guest Lecture - Tongue-Tied: Politics Of Language
+Panel 6 - Tongue-Tied: Politics Of Language